 MongoDB is a NoSQL database that provides a document-oriented storage mechanism.
 It is the preferred choice for most use cases involving structured and semi-structured data.
 MongoDB’s comprehensive querying layer combined with the ability to dynamically add keys makes it a suitable choice for requirements that keep evolving.
 In most cases, databases like MongoDB provide a great level of flexibility during the initial stages of product development.

 In some cases, as time passes, the use cases mature leading to table structures getting frozen and the flexibility of a NoSQL database starts losing importance.
 At this stage, most companies will try to move data from the NoSQL database to a conventional relational database which provides even better-querying abilities.
 In this post, we will cover the methods to move data from MongoDB to PostgreSQL, one of the most popular SQL databases.

-- Two approaches to move data from MongoDB to PostgreSQL
+- Methods to Set Up MongoDB to PostgreSQL Integration

 PostgreSQL is very popular for use cases involving traditional strict table structure requirements because of its reliability and the feature-rich querying layer.
 The fact that it has been in development for over 30 years and most bigs have been ironed out provides great confidence in using it in the enterprise context.
 Postgres works based on a single master model and hence is not great at scaling seamlessly.

 To know more about PostgreSQL, visit this link.